airnativeextensions/nativeextensions-documentation/docs/adverts/user-messaging-platform.md

 ## Obtaining Consent with the User Messaging Platform

->
-> Important: You must have a [Funding Choices](https://support.google.com/fundingchoices/answer/9180084) account linked to your AdMob account.
->
-> To create a Funding Choices account, go to **Privacy & messaging** in the AdMob UI and select **Go to Funding Choices**.
-The Funding Choices account is then created automatically in the background.
->

-Before attempting to integrate the SDK you should ensure Funding Choices is enabled on your application and that you have created at least one form.
+Before attempting to integrate the SDK you should ensure you have created at least one form in the "Privacy & messaging" tab for your AdMob account.